 The lease payments are discounted using the interest rate implicit in the lease.
-If that rate cannot be readily determined, which is generally the case for leases in the group, the lessee's incremental borrowing rate is used, being the rate that the individual lessee would have to pay to borrow the funds necessary to obtain an asset of similar value to the right-of-use asset in a similar economic environment over similar term and with a similar security.
-To determine the incremental borrowing rate, the group:
+If that rate cannot be readily determined, which is generally the case for leases in the Group, the lessee's incremental borrowing rate is used, being the rate that the individual lessee would have to pay to borrow the funds necessary to obtain an asset of similar value to the right-of-use asset in a similar economic environment over similar term and with a similar security.

+To determine the incremental borrowing rate, the Group:

-- where possible, uses recent third-party financing received by the individual lessee as a starting point, adjusted to reflect changes in financing conditions since third party financing was received - makes adjustments specific to the lease, e.g. term and security.
-The group is expected to potential future increases in variable lease.
+- where possible, uses recent third-party financing received by the individual lessee as a starting point, adjusted to reflect changes in financing conditions since third party financing was received; and - makes adjustments specific to the lease, e.g. term and security.

-The group is exposed to potential future increases in variable lease payments based on an index or rate, which are not included in the lease liability until they take effect.
+The Group is exposed to potential future increases in variable lease payments based on an index or rate, which are not included in the lease liability until they take effect.
 When adjustments to lease payments based on an index or rate take effect, the lease liability is reassessed and adjusted against the right-of-use asset.